sebpcspkr/systemd-nspawn-ssh-guest-debian-guide/README.md

 # Topic
-Basically, just a guide for a basic systemd-nspawn use case: how to create a debian 9 systemd-nspawn container with ssh daemon  (guest) , on a debian 9 (host).
+Basically, just a guide for a systemd-nspawn use case: how to create a debian 9 systemd-nspawn container with ssh daemon  (guest) , on a debian 9 (host).
 Some steps.
 Tested on Debian 9 aka Stretch.